Hydronephrosis: Pathophysiology

 Hydronephrosis is caused by obstruction of urine before the renal pelvis.
 The obstruction causes dilation of the nephron tubules and flattening of the lining of the tubules within the kidneys which in turn causes swelling of the renal calyces.

 Hydronephrosis can either be acute or chronic.
-In acute hydronephrosis full recovery of kidney function is seen.
-However, with chronic hydronephrosis, permanent loss of kidney function is seen even once obstruction is removed.
+In acute hydronephrosis, full recovery of kidney function is seen.
+However, with chronic hydronephrosis, permanent loss of kidney function is seen even once the obstruction is removed.

 Obstruction that occurs anywhere along the upper urinary tract will lead to increased pressure within the structures of the kidney due to the inability to pass urine from the kidney to the bladder.
 Common causes of upper tract obstruction include obstructing stones and ureteropelvic junction (UPJ) obstruction caused by intrinsic narrowing of the ureters or an overlying vessel.

 Obstruction occurring in the lower urinary tract can also cause this increased pressure through the reflux of urine into the kidney.
-Common causes include bladder dysfunction (such as neurogenic bladder) and urethral obstruction (such as posterior urethral valves in male infants) or compression (such as from prostatic hypertrophy in older male adults).
+Common causes include bladder dysfunction (such as neurogenic bladder) and urethral obstruction (such as posterior urethral valves in male infants) or compression (such as from benign prostatic hyperplasia in older male adults).

-In pregnancy, dextrorotation (rotation to the right) of the uterus can cause compression on the right ureter, thus making hydronephrosis more common in right kidney than left kidney.
-Besides, hormones such as oestrogen, progestrerone, and prostaglandin can cause ureter dilatation, thus causing hydronephrosis despite the absence of visible obstruction along the urinary tract.
+In pregnancy, dextrorotation (rotation to the right) of the uterus can cause compression on the right ureter, thus making hydronephrosis more common in the right kidney than in the left kidney.
+Besides, hormones such as estrogen, progesterone, and prostaglandin can cause ureter dilatation, thus causing hydronephrosis despite the absence of visible obstruction along the urinary tract.

+To diagnose the disease, it is necessary to know the patient’s history as well as some other physical examination of the patient.
+This must be accompanied by some imaging tests.
+Usually, an ultrasonogram can be used to determine the condition of the patient’s urinary system, kidneys, etc. In addition, CT scans and MRIs can more clearly picture the urinary tract and obstructions.